89211208/Frameworks/Tutorials/00_Back-end.md

 7. In order to see what is going on, open your favorite browser and type in the url bar: <http://localhost:8000/>.
 Be sure that the ending point of the url is :8000, since that is the port we have asasigned to listen and echo requests.

-8. The client is in this case running in/is a browser [Chrome,  Safari, Firefor,  etc.] so it can understand HTML.
-To prove this concept, let's modify the line
+8. The **client** is, in this case running in a browser (Chrome,  Safari, Firefor,  etc.).
+As the client is a browser, it can "understand" HTML and JavaScript.
+So let's see what we can do.

 ```javascript
 res.write("This line has been instantiated from the server...")